Building and Planning

 To enquire about your proposed development and whether it triggers a Development Application for Development Approval under the Planning Scheme, please contact any Barcaldine Regional Council office.

-A Fact Sheet is available upon request to help explain Development Application requirements for the two most common applications assessed by Council, being for Material Change of Use and Reconfiguring a Lot.
+A Fact Sheet is available to help explain Development Application requirements for the two most common applications assessed by Council, being for Material Change of Use and Reconfiguring a Lot.

 Additional Planning Controls